 Discontinued Operations, net of tax.
-In July 2013, we sold certain assets related to Archeo's pay per click advertising services.
-As a result, the operating results related to these certain pay per click assets are shown as discontinued operations in the condensed consolidated statements of operations for the three months ended March 31, 2013 and 2014.
-See Note 15.
+In July 2013, we sold certain assets related to Archeo's pay-per-click advertising services.
+As a result, the operating results related to these certain pay-per-click assets are shown as discontinued operations in the condensed consolidated statements of operations for the three months ended March 31, 2014.
+See Note 14.
 Discontinued Operations for further discussion.
+In April 2015, we sold certain assets related to Archeo's domain operations, including the bulk of its domain name portfolio.
+We anticipate the divesture will be classified as discontinued operations for the quarter ending June 30, 2015.

 Net Income.
-Net income increased from \$85,000 in the three months ended March 31, 2013 to \$855,000 in the same period in 2014.
-The increase was primarily a result of an increase in revenue and a decrease in amortization of acquired intangible assets offset partially by an increase in income tax expense.
+Net income increased from \$855,000 in the three months ended March 31, 2014 to \$4.6 million in the same period in 2015.
+The increase was primarily a result of lower income tax expense due to the full valuation allowance, an increase in domain name sales and an incremental increase in contribution due to a decrease in distribution partner payouts.